LGBTQ rights in Idaho: Gender-affirming care

 It does not restrict counselling or mental health services but severely limits medical gender affirming care (mainly HRT & GAS) in the state of Idaho.
 Opponents, namely the ACLU call it discriminatory, a threat to parental rights and contradictory to legal precedents.
 There is also evidence to suggest it violates the ACA and contradicts with existing state and federal Medicaid rules.
 The bill also prevents the medical care from being tax-deductible.

 On April 4, 2023, Governor Brad Little signed HB 71, banning puberty blockers, hormones and surgeries for minors and making it a felony for any doctor to help a child seek gender-affirming care.
 The previous month had also seen legislation governing pronouns in schools and bathroom use in all public places.

 Previously, in March 2022, HB 675 had passed the Idaho House of Representatives.
 The bill would have made it a felony to provide gender-affirming medical care to transgender youth, and parents who brought their children out-of-state to receive it would have faced life in prison.
 The Idaho Senate blocked the bill, citing parents rights' and government overreach.

 Sports

 On March 30, 2020, Governor Brad Little, attempted to overturn the court ruling, signed legislation (HB 509) barring transgender individuals from changing the sex marker on their birth certificate and prohibiting transgender athletes from competing in sports teams in public school and university settings.

+Forced outing

+Under state law passed in March 2026, schools, childcare providers, and medical professionals are required to out transgender minors to their parents within three days of learning of the minor's trans status.

+Segregated facilities

+In March 2026, the Idaho House of Representatives passed a law making it a felony for a trans person to use a bathroom, changing room, or other gender-segregated facility not matching their assigned sex in any publicly owned building or private business.
+It passed the Idaho Senate later that month.
+The bathroom bill received criticism for being difficult to enforce, and Democratic lawmakers accused their Republican colleagues of legislating against the existence of trans people, but Senate sponsor Ben Toews defended the bill, saying that it was meant to target sexual predators.
+On June 16, two weeks before the law was set to take effect, U.S. District Judge Amanda Brailsford ruled that it could not be enforced against a person using a single-stall restroom, nor a person using a multi-user restroom when there is no unoccupied single-user restroom on the same floor.
+This means the law can still be enforced against someone who chooses a multi-user restroom when they have the immediate, nearby option of a single-user restroom.